Human shield: Flight 752

 In the aftermath of Iran's shoot down of Ukraine International Airlines Flight 752 in January 2020, Iran and the Islamic Revolutionary Guard Corps were accused of using civilian aircraft and their passengers and crew as human shields.

-According to The New York Times:

-They also hoped that the presence of passenger jets could act as a deterrent against an American attack on the airport or the nearby military base, effectively turning planeloads of unsuspecting travelers into human shields.
+According to The New York Times: "They also hoped that the presence of passenger jets could act as a deterrent against an American attack on the airport or the nearby military base, effectively turning planeloads of unsuspecting travelers into human shields."
 Canada's Minister of Transport Marc Garneau also questioned why Iran let civilian aircraft in its airspace, and suggested Iran intended to use the civilian aircraft as human shields.

 Boko Haram

 In 2015, the Islamist group Boko Haram has abducted some 500 women and children to serve as human shields.

-In 2016 it was reported the group kidnapped schoolgirls "used as human shield[s]".
+In 2016, it was reported the group kidnapped schoolgirls "used as human shield[s]".

 Houthis in Yemen

 Houthis have been known to use human shields in their war in Yemen at least since 2016, as from a UN report at the time.

-In 2018, the Houthis were accused by the Yemenite government of use of human shields Amnesty International warned that the Houthis are "militarising" hospitals.
+In 2018, the Houthis were accused by the Yemeni government of use of human shields Amnesty International warned that the Houthis are "militarising" hospitals.

+On 1 September 2019, the Houthis were reported to have used human shields during the Dhamar airstrike by putting detainees near weapons storage facilities.

-In September 2019, UAE media reported that Houthi rebels blocked food from reaching civilians used as human shields.
+On 27 September 2019, UAE media reported that the Houthis blocked food from reaching civilians used as human shields.

 Myanmar

-As a continuing use of human shields, in 2014, a report says that Myanmar's army still abducts civilians and forces them to act as guides and human shields.
+In 2014, a report noted that Myanmar's army abducts civilians and forces them to act as guides and human shields.

 Venezuela

 In August 2017, Venezuelan president Nicolas Maduro has been accused of turning to civilians for "human shields" against the US.
 Freddy Guevara, an opposition deputy, branded cowardly the actions of adding civilian personnel and the reserve to carry out military exercises and face a possible US attack.

-In April 2020 it was reported that Nicolas Maduro had imprisoned hundreds of opposition members to use as human shields in a potential US invasion.
+In April 2020, it was reported that Nicolas Maduro had imprisoned hundreds of opposition members to use as human shields in a potential US invasion.